Tomislav14/digital-elevation-model-Rayshader-R/README.md

 Rayshader is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Acknowledgements
 Rayshader is developed and maintained by Tyler Morgan-Wall.
-Special thanks to all contributors who have helped improve the package.